 Not only is it important to know where your site is hosted, but also what your agency or provider offers while working with them during the project and after it is live.

 - What are their support response times?

 - Are they reporting analytics to you in a way that tells you if your web presence is successful?

 - Are they tracking whether people are engaging with your website in a way that produces leads for you?

 - Are they sitting down with you to review analytics to find out how to get more out of your website?

 - Are they renewing your domain name (web address) yearly for you?

-You have to decide which website platform is right for your company based on your specific needs.
-Regardless of which website building route you decide to take, there are basics that it should have (like the roof, ceiling, and floor).
+Ultimately, you have to decide which website platform is right for your company based on your specific needs.
+Regardless of which website building route you decide to take, there are basics that it must have (like the roof, ceiling, and floor).
 Beyond that, you’re searching for a solution that will support your organization’s growth and give you the best chance of success as you plan for the future.